Nucleomics-VIB/BRBseq-tools/README.md

 * **extractReadIDs_from_undetermined**: writes the full list of readIDs found in the undeterined fastq file

-* **BRBcountsFromlist**: lookup the R1 reads presents in the undeterined_list and identifies their barcodes (first 14 bases of R1).
-Count the number of reads with each found barcode and report the barcode-count pairs.

-* **extractReadIDs_from_undetermined**: list all undetermined readsIDs where the matched barcode is the top barcode found above or one of its distance-1 relatives (from **list_distance1.pl**)
+* use **[fastqsplitter](https://github.com/LUMC/fastqsplitter)** to split R1 reads in 8 chunks to be used in parallel

-* **extract_rescuelist**: extract UMI and barcode info from the R1 reads with readID matching the list above (500025 reads) and save this info to a new list
+* **getBarcodeUmiFromList.sh**: parse the R1 reads chunks and for each undetermined readID print out the readID, barcode and umi to a text file

+* count unique barcodes and identify the top represented ones, take the top1 and produce its distance-1 variants with **list_distance1.pl** (rescue_list.txt)

+* **extract_rescuelist**: extract readID, UMI and barcode for all barcodes in the rescue_list.txt

 * **extract_rescuedR2**: using the list above, extract the R2 reads and add the UMI and barcode info from the list to their header before writing them to a new fastq file

 The results of the final extraction were parsed to count the combinations of UMI and barcodes shown below (top-10)